facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 - Playgrounds: assess Docusaurus easily from your browser with [docusaurus.new](https://docusaurus.new)
 - Canary releases: use the @canary npm tag to use the upcoming release before anyone else
 - Tests: Docusaurus is well-tested, we dogfood features and ensure they keep working

+<TweetQuote url="https://twitter.com/alexbdebrie/status/1540010328335032320" handle="alexbdebrie" name="Alex DeBrie" job="AWS Data Hero, author of The DynamoDB Book">Recently, I was shocked at how good Docusaurus is out of the box.
+Super solid, a good bit of configuration without being overwhelming, and the ability to really customize the styling if you're braver than I am.</TweetQuote>

 ## Why 2.0 now?